vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/091/07_tvaM_soma.md

 title = "07"

 +++
-As Ge and Re both point out, the dat. yū́ne ‘youth’ in b suggests that the parallel mahé in a refers specifically to an adult.
+As Geldner and Renou both point out, the dat. yū́ne ‘youth’ in b suggests that the parallel mahé in a refers specifically to an adult.